 WHAT HAPPENS IF I MISS AN ISLAND?

-If you don't land inside an ISLAND area from the TEE-PAD GRID (missed), you have to place your MARKER on the Drop-Zone (DZ) for your next THROW, with a +1 penalty to your SCORE.
+If you don't land inside an ISLAND area from the TEE-PAD GRID (missed) in 1 THROW, you have to place your MARKER on the Drop-Zone (DZ) for your next THROW, with a +1 penalty to your SCORE.
 The Island line then disappears, and you play the rest of the HOLE as normal, even if you go iff the original ISLAND.